edwardmonah/LocationCalculation/README.md

 A Cloud Computing mini project

-This is a simple app that informs a user of a location's corrdinates through LocationIQ's Geocoding
+This is a simple app that informs a user of a location's corrdinates through LocationIQ's Geocoding API

 # Overview